Let’s Break it Down

 -

 Set up alerts to monitor fraud.
 Always keep an eye on your transactions for phony purchases.
 If you notice charges like these, notify your card company and put a hold on your account.
-You can easily monitor transactions like these or put your card on hold by using Digital Banking.
+Landmark members can easily monitor transactions like these or put their card on hold by using our mobile app.

 -